 Fitchburg - Base Rates - Gas - Pursuant to the Company's revenue decoupling adjustment clause tariff, as approved in its last base rate case, the Company is allowed to modify, on a semi-annual basis, its base distribution rates to an established revenue per customer target in order to mitigate economic, weather and energy efficiency impacts to the Company's revenues.
 The MDPU has consistently found that the Company's filings are in accord with its approved tariffs, applicable law and precedent, and that they result in just and reasonable rates.
+On September 5, 2019, Fitchburg's gas division filed with the MDPU a letter of intent to file for a general increase in base rates.
+Under MDPU precedent, a utility company is required to provide no less than a 30 day advance notice of its intent to file for a base rate increase.
+At this time, Fitchburg anticipates that the filing will be made during the fourth quarter 2019.

 Fitchburg - Gas System Enhancement Program - Pursuant to statute and MDPU order, Fitchburg has an approved Gas System Enhancement Plan (GSEP) tariff through which it may recover certain gas infrastructure replacement and safety related investment costs, subject to an annual cap.
-Under the plan, the Company is required to make two annual filings with the MDPU: a forward-looking filing for the subsequent construction year, to be filed on or before October 31; and a filing, submitted on or before May 1, of final project documentation for projects completed during the prior year, demonstrating substantial compliance with its plan in effect for that year and showing that project costs were reasonably and prudently incurred.
-While a number of the filings under the GSEP tariff may remain pending from year-to-year in any given year, the Company considers these to be routine regulatory proceedings and there are no material issues outstanding.
-Under this tariff, a revenue increase of \$0.9 million went into effect on May 1, 2018, subject to the annual cap and reconciliation.
-On October 31, 2018, the MDPU approved the Company's request for a waiver of the annual cap in order to recover its reconciliation adjustment of \$0.4 million effective November 1, 2018 associated with its actual 2017 revenue requirement.
-On October 31, 2018, the Company filed to increase the annual cap for two years and is seeking recovery of a revenue increase of \$0.8 million, subject to the annual cap and reconciliation, for effect May 1, 2019.
+Under the plan, the Company is required to make two annual filings with the MDPU: a forward-looking filing for the subsequent construction year, to be filed on or before October 31 (the "GSEP Filing"); and a filing, submitted on or before May 1, of final project documentation for projects completed during the prior year, demonstrating substantial compliance with its plan in effect for that year and showing that project costs were reasonably and prudently incurred (the "GREC Filing").
+The Company considers these to be routine regulatory proceedings and there are no material issues outstanding.

+In an Order issued on April 30, 2019, the MDPU approved Fitchburg's 2018 GSEP Filing and increased the annual cap on recovery.
+Because the amount approved for recovery, \$1.6 million, still exceeded the annual cap, the Order resulted in a revenue increase of \$1.0 million that went into effect on May 1, 2019, subject to reconciliation.
+The amount that exceeded the cap, \$0.6 million, has been deferred to be recovered in a later proceeding.
+On May 1, 2019, the Company made its 2019 GREC Filing, seeking a waiver of the annual cap and a revenue increase of \$1.0 million.
 This matter remains pending.